 About Charlie Brown

-Charlie Brown is a 25-year-old (2000) gelding with an amazing story of perseverance.
-In 2012, he was seized with 2 other horses from Randall County in one of the most severe abuse cases we’ve seen at Dove Creek.
+In 2012, Charlie Brown was seized with 2 other horses from Randall County in one of the most severe abuse cases we’ve seen at Dove Creek.
 Charlie Brown and Charger survived, but sadly, the other gelding did not.

 It was “touch and go” for several weeks for “CB” and Charger as staff and volunteers paid very close attention to them, hoping they had the strength to pull through such severe malnutrition.
 Slowly, and with a careful feeding regimen, they regained their weight, and Charlie Brown began to show signs of his unique personality.